-The carrying value of our Appalachia Midstream Investments exceeds our portion of the underlying net assets by approximately \$1.2 billion at December 31, 2021 and 2020.
+The carrying value of our Appalachia Midstream Investments exceeds our portion of the underlying net assets by approximately \$1.1 billion and \$1.2 billion at December 31, 2022 and 2021, respectively.
 These differences were assigned at the acquisition date to property, plant, and equipment and customer relationship intangible assets.
-Certain of our other equitymethod investments have a carrying value less than our portion of the underlying net assets primarily due to other than temporary impairments that we have recognized but that were not required to be recognized in the investees' financial statements.
-These differences total approximately \$1.2 billion and \$1.3 billion at December 31, 2021 and 2020, respectively, and were assigned to property, plant, and equipment and customer relationship intangible assets.
-Differences in the carrying value of our equity-method investments and our portion of the underlying net assets are generally amortized over the remaining useful lives of the associated underlying assets and included in Equity earnings (losses) within the Consolidated Statement of Income.
+Certain of our other equity-method investments have a carrying value less than our portion of the underlying equity in the net assets primarily due to other than temporary impairments that we have recognized but that were not required to be recognized in the investees' financial statements.
+These differences total approximately \$1.1 billion and \$1.2 billion at December 31, 2022 and 2021, respectively, and were assigned to property, plant, and equipment and customer relationship intangible assets.
+Differences in the carrying value of our equity-method investments and our portion of the equity in the underlying net assets are generally amortized over the remaining useful lives of the associated underlying assets and included in Equity earnings (losses) within our Consolidated Statement of Income.